tlindsay42/ArmorPowerShell/docs/cmd_stop.rst

     -Type <String>
         Specifies how you want to stop the Armor Complete virtual machine.

+        Types:

+        - Shutdown initiates a graceful shutdown of the operating system.
+          VMware Tools or open-vm-tools must be installed and running for this request to succeed.
+This the recommend way to stop your VMs.

+        - Off initiates a hard shutdown of the VM- effectively disconnecting the virtual power cord from the VM.
+This shutdown method has the potential to cause data corruption and should only be used when necessary.

+        - ForceOff should not be used.
+It breaks the state of the environment by marking the VM as powered off in the Armor Management Portal (AMP) and vCloud Director, but leaves the VM running in vSphere.

     -ApiVersion <String>
         Specifies the API version for this request.